zitos97/Hypermobile-Joint-Protector/README.md

 * Snap Assortment (Male and Female)
 * Scissor
 * Hot Glue
-* Elastic Bands and Velcro Strips
+* Elastic Bands and Velcro Strips (Optional)
-  * add it to the sleeve to ensure that the sleeve is fixed on the arm
+  * added to the sleeve to ensure that the sleeve is fixed on the arm
   * no hard requirement, depends on the elasticity of the sleeve
-* Alligator Clips
+* Alligator Clips (Optional)
   * not a hard requirement but eases the multimeter use
-* Sewable Coin Cell Battery Holder (3V)
+* Sewable Coin Cell Battery Holder (3V) (Optional)
-  * not a hard requirement for the prototype as you can power it as well via your computer (attention, you might need an extra breakout module depending on the microcontroller you use!)
+  * not a hard requirement for the prototype as you can power it as well via your computer (Remark: You might need an extra breakout module depending on the microcontroller you use!)
 * Coin Cell Battery (3V)

 ## Running the code